magento/devdocs/guides/v2.0/mtf/features/webdriver.md

 ## Overview

-The Functional Testing Framework (FTF) enables you to change a web driver library used for communication with Selenium Server, PhantomJS or any other web page automating tool.
+The Functional Testing Framework (FTF) enables you to change a web driver library used for communication with Selenium Server, PhantomJS or any other web page automation tool.

 Web drivers provided with the FTF are the following: